JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### downloadDir
 {id="tasks-runpluginverifier-downloaddir"}

-The path to directory where IDEs used for the verification will be downloaded.
+The path to the directory where IDEs used for the verification will be downloaded.
 By default, it relies on the `plugin.verifier.home.dir` system property and falls back to `XDG_CACHE_HOME` environment variable – see [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory) for more details.

 {style="narrow"}